Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 28

-Check that there is a washer and a seal at the end of the flexible jet tube.
+Check that there is a washer and a seal at the end of the jet hose.

-Fit the seal 5 mm from the end of the tube.
+Fit the seal 5 mm from the end of the hose.
 Use the ruler.

 Op 29

-Fit the flexible jet tube on the bowl.
+Fit the jet hose on the float chamber.
 Push by hand.

 Tighten screw